Dental Implant Claims & Dental Implant Negligence

 The process of getting dental implants installed involves quite a lot of different processes.
 It doesn’t happen overnight and is a commitment that you must be prepared to undertake if you are serious about them.

-Before the first stage of the procedure can even commence, your dentist should spend a considerable amount of time preparing you for the process.
-This will typically involve a medical health check to ensure you are eligible for the procedure, as well as an examination of your teeth to determine whether you are a good candidate for dental implants.
+Before the procedure can even commence, your dentist should spend a considerable amount of time preparing you for the process.
+This will typically involve a medical health check to ensure you are eligible for the procedure, as well as an examination of your teeth to determine whether dental implants are right for you.

 You should always ensure that your dentist has experience with dental implants, as the procedure is very invasive and requires a lot of expertise in order for things to go smoothly.

 The first stage of the procedure involves drilling a hole in the jawbone to make space for the implant to go in.
 Once inserted, the implant will fuse with the jawbone making it possible for your dentist to fit you with the crowns.

 Although, it may not seem like a lot, the entire process is quite time consuming and can take a few weeks in total.
 Whilst your jawbone heals the crowns cannot be fitted so you must wait a considerable period of time for the implants to fuse with the bone.

 If done right, the implants should last you a lifetime, whereas the crowns should ideally be replaced every 10 to 12 years, depending on how well you take care of them.

 Although, in most cases where correct procedures are followed the patient shouldn’t encounter any problems during the healing process, there are occasionally instances of issues occurring due to dental negligence.